englercj/playground/README.md

 - UI to star a playground
 - Embed view that embeds just the preview with a link back
     * Useful for blog/forums posts and such.
+- Data attachments like images, or json to power a demo.

 ### Nice to Have (v2+)